geopanag/Network-Inference-From-Neural-Activations/README.md

 The scripts follow the order of the number in the title.
 If two scripts have the same number, they can be run simultaneously.  <br />
 The code was developed using python 2.7, in an ubuntu mate environment and tested in a laptop with Intel i7 CPU@2.4 GHz, 8 Gb RAM  <br />

-Python packages used: pandas, sklearn, numpy, tensorflow, pickle, pyhawkes and OASIS <br />
+Python packages used: pandas, sklearn, numpy, tensorflow, pickle, pyhawkes <br />
+OASIS  for spike inference can be found in https://github.com/j-friedrich/OASIS<br />
 RCNN is accompanied with folders: <br />
 	-conutils from https://github.com/spoonsso/TFconnect <br />
 	-tfomics and model_zoo from https://github.com/spoonsso/tfomics <br />